The AMR-APARD, located in

 Hyderabad, Andhra Pradesh, India, has been working relentlessly

-It is the apex training institute in Andhra Pradesh for Rural Development
+It is the apex training institute in Telangana for Rural Development

 officers and Panchayat Raj (Rural Administration) elected